 Coordinator.
-In cases involving Equal Opportunity and Affirmative Action Policy, Discriminatory Harassment Policy, and/or Disability Anti-Discrimination Policy the Coordinator is the Equal Opportunity Coordinator.
-In cases involving Fort Lewis College Student Conduct Policy, the Coordinator is the Dean of Student Engagement or their designee.
+In cases involving Equal Opportunity and Affirmative Action Policy, Discriminatory Harassment Policy, and/or Disability Anti-Discrimination Policy, or the Fort Lewis College Student Conduct Policy, the Coordinator is the Director of Compliance.

 Complainant.

 A complainant is an individual or organization, including the College, filing a complaint.
 The College may also serve as a complainant where a concern was initially brought by an individual who no longer wishes to be the complainant, and where the College determines that the concern should be resolved under this procedure.

 Disciplinary Authority.

 The disciplinary authority is the individual who has the authority or delegated authority to impose discipline upon a faculty, staff or student respondent.

 Employee.

 Employee means any individual who receives payment from the College for work performed, including but not limited to faculty, exempt and classified staff, student employees, or temporary employees.

 Investigator.

-An investigator means the individual designated by the Coordinator to investigate a complaint.
+An Investigator is the individual designated by the Coordinator to investigate a complaint.
 The Coordinator may serve as the investigator.

 Parties.

-Parties are the complainant and the respondent.
+The parties are the complainant and the respondent.
 The victim may be treated as a party for notice purposes, if the victim is not the complainant.
+The College may be a party.

 Respondent.

-Respondent is the individual against whom a complaint has been filed.
+The Respondent is the individual against whom a complaint has been filed.

+Sanctioning Authority:

-Sanctioning Authority: Sanctioning Authority means the individual who imposes and decides sanction.
-In cases involving complaints under Equal Opportunity and Affirmative Action Policy, Discriminatory Harassment Policy, and/or Disability Anti-Discrimination Policy, the Equal Opportunity Coordinator will make a sanction recommendation to the Sanctioning Authority.
+The Sanctioning Authority means the individual who imposes and decides sanctions.
+In cases involving complaints under Equal Opportunity and Affirmative Action Policy, Discriminatory Harassment Policy, and/or Disability Anti-Discrimination Policy, or the Fort Lewis College Student Code of Conduct, the Director of Compliance will make a sanction recommendation to the Sanctioning Authority.

-• Student respondents are sanctioned through a designee of the Dean of Student Engagement.

-- Faculty respondents are sanctioned by the Provost or a designee of the Provost. - Classified staff respondents are sanctioned by the State of Colorado Appointing Authority of Fort Lewis College or their designee. - Administrative professional respondents are sanctioned by the Dean of Student Engagement to whom they or their supervisors report, or their designee.
+- Student respondents are sanctioned through a designee of the Dean of Student Engagement. - Faculty respondents are sanctioned by the Provost or a designee of the Provost. - Classified staff respondents are sanctioned by the State of Colorado Appointing Authority of Fort Lewis College or their designee. - Administrative professional respondents are sanctioned by the supervisor whom they report, or their designee.

 Student.

 Student means any individual who has confirmed admission to the College, is a new student at orientation, is currently enrolled in courses at the College, whether full-time or part-time, was enrolled in the previous semester, or is registered for a future semester.

 Working Days.

 Working days are those days when the administrative offices of the College are open.